trek/beautiful-open/README.md

 ### How to submit
 To submit a site suggestions, [open an issue](https://github.com/trek/beautiful-open/issues/new) or create a pull request.
-Pull requests will be given higher priority since they are easier to include.

 Please check the [`CONTRIBUTING.md` file](./CONTRIBUTING.md) for additional requiremnts.